Lophura hyas Walker, 1856, List Specimens lepid. Insects Colln Br. Mus. 8: 107. Type locality: [Indonesia,] Java [Jawa].

 Elongate-ovoid, head bluntly rounded and of less diameter than body; segments 12, 13 and 14 form together an equilateral cone; antenna shorter than fore leg; a narrow coxal piece is present.
 Surface shiny; head and thorax very superficially lined like cracked lacquer.
 Abdomen shallowly, sparsely pitted with small pits; sculpturing on segment 4 consisting of a raised, subdorsal, elongate, transverse marking.
 Eight very narrow, parallel, low ante-spiracular ridges are present on segment 9.
 Spiracle of 2 a narrow slit covered by a narrow transverse curved lobe projecting from the front margin of 3; other spiracles oval, slightly convex, with a coarse central slit.
 Cremaster triangular, very short, with a short sub-cylindrical shaft branching into four very short, irregularly disposed branches, each branch ending in two slightly curved hooks (Bell & Scott, 1937).

 Larval hostplants.
 Paederia foetida and Serissa foetida (Rubiaceae) in Hong Kong and other parts of southern China -- the latter is often used as an ornamental bonsai shrub.
-Recorded from Morinda umbellata in Macau (Easton & Pun, 1996).
+Recorded from Morinda umbellata in Macau (Easton & Pun, 1996) and from Morinda citrifolia on Taiwan.
 In northeastern India on Paederia foetida and in southern India on various species of Morinda (Bell & Scott, 1937).

 China: Jiangsu (Wuxi); Zhejiang (Tianmu Shan); Hunan (Dayong); Fujian (Longqi Shan); Guangdong (Guangzhou; ??Tai-chung; Wanzishan, Deqing); Macau; Hong Kong (Kowloon; Ping Chau Island); Hainan (Chengmai; ??Secha; ??Man-Chyo).

-Taiwan: Kaohsiung; Tainan; Tainan Hsien (Kuantzuling, 1000'); Taipei Hsien (Fushan); Hualien Hsien (Hungyeh); Nantou Hsien (Lushan spa); Pingtung Hsien (Kenting).
+Taiwan: Kaohsiung; Tainan; Tainan Hsien (Kuantzuling, 1000'); Taipei Hsien (Fushan); Hualien Hsien (Hungyeh); Nantou Hsien (Lushan spa); Pingtung Hsien (Kenting); Orchid Island/Botel Tobago.

 Japan: Ryukyu Archipelago (Okinawa).